‘Dead Man’s Wire’ sets its sights on vigilante justice

 Rated: R for language throughout

-Cast: Bill Skarsgård, Dacre Montgomery, Al Pacino, Coleman Domingo, Cary Elwes and Myha’la Herrold
+Cast: Bill Skarsgård, Dacre Montgomery, Al Pacino, Colman Domingo, Cary Elwes and Myha’la Herrold

 Director: Gus Van Sant